yixqiao/NeuroScribe/README.md

 # NeuroScribe

-*Changing the world, one word at a time.*
+*Striving for educational equity, one word at a time.*

 ***

-As **second-generation immigrants** with parents that struggled with learning English, we understand that writing professional English is **extremely difficult**.
-To help people who need some help in learning English, or for people who just can't find that perfect word, we developed *NeuroScribe*.
-This tool uses Natural Language Processing with TensorFlow to analyze your writing for any suspected errors and also suggest replacements.
+Despite the advancements made, education in the United States and around the world still faces an inequality in the amount of opportunities provided to students.
+With distance learning due to COVID-19, many people are not able to get good feedback on their writing.
+To address this problem, we created NeuroScribe.
+NeuroScribe uses a machine learning model to analyze the inputted text, checking whether each word makes sense within the context of the sentence and giving feedback on the writing.

+Made by Yixuan Qiao, Andy Li, and Rohan Bansal for BitHacks 2020.

 ***

-Built by Yixuan Qiao, Andy Li, and Rohan Bansal for BitHacks 2020.